-Familiar with staring at empty word doc for while?
+Familiar with staring at empty word doc for a while?
 Well, content creation is not about writing, its about storytelling.
 Consider this hack:

 one thing that I’m doing right now with the owner of a clinic for weight loss is instead of just writing his blog, what we’re doing is every week I interview him about his own business as if we’re doing a podcast episode and then I can write the blog post using a transcript of that so that it’s in his own voice.

-- When you have a polished website with clear CTA, contact details, story told and all that – try driving traffic to see how well it converts and if it does – well, dive into local SEO.
+- When you have a polished website with clear CTA, contact details, a story told and all that – try driving traffic to see how well it converts and if it does – well, dive into local SEO.

-Topic was covered so many times on the Internet that I don’t see a point of writing it all over again.
+The topic was covered so many times on the Internet that I don’t see a point of writing it all over again.
 Here is a resource you can refer to https://seoexpertbrad.com/local-seo-checklist/ to get an idea.

 b2b list building & prospecting

-- Decision making person name and his role
+- Decision-making person name and his role

-- His or her personal email address
+- His or her email address

-From my experience running b2b sales campaigns personal email addresses are rarely obtainable for local \ small businesses, while for phone numbers we see coverage between 60% to 90% on the whole list.
+From my experience running b2b sales campaigns, personal email addresses are rarely obtainable for local \ small businesses, while for phone numbers we see coverage between 60% to 90% on the whole list.